 - The New York Public Library

 Education Law §273 provides formula aid to The New York Public Library ($6.4 million) for books and other research resources, and to support four special programs: The New York Public Library’s Andrew Heiskell Braille and Talking Book Library ($984,000) to provide service to blind and physically disabled persons in seven downstate counties including New York City and Long Island; the Schomburg Center for Research in Black Culture ($734,000), the nation’s largest, most comprehensive and heavily used repository of records documenting the history and culture of people of African descent; The New York Public Library Program of services to the students of the City University of New York ($2 million); and The New York Public Library Science, Industry and Business Library ($1 million).

 - Public Library System Services to State Correctional Facility Libraries

-Education Law §285 provides a formula allocation of $9.25 per inmate to public library systems to develop and extend library services to State correctional facilities within their service area.
+Education Law §285 provides a formula allocation of $9.25 per inmate to public library systems to develop and extend public library services to State correctional facilities within their service areas.

 - Public Library Systems and Statewide Summer Reading Program